f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

 .. image:: images/AllDockerNetworksinLabEnvironment.png

-We'll use Multus `NetworkAttachmentDefinition` to connect our BIG-IP pods to the `external` and `internal` networks in the diagram above.
+We'll use Multus **NetworkAttachmentDefinition** to connect our BIG-IP pods to the **external** and **internal** networks in the diagram above.
 We define `NetworkAttachmentDefinition` so when pods are created on nodes which are supposed to have Multus attach additional network interfaces, the Multus process on each node knows what type of network and what network name to give it inside our pod.
-Think of `NetworkAttachmentDefinition` as our policy to figure out how to create these interfaces in our pods.
+Think of **NetworkAttachmentDefinition** as our policy to figure out how to create these interfaces in our pods.

-### Show: `resources/networks.yaml` Network Attachments
+Review: **resources/networks.yaml** Network Attachments

 .. code-block:: yaml
    :caption: External Network